-We are lucky that our state permits South Florida criminal defense attorneys (and prosecutors) to take sworn testimony from witnesses, both civilian and officer, in all felony cases.
+We are lucky that our state permits Miami-Dade County criminal defense attorneys (and prosecutors) to take sworn testimony from witnesses, both civilian and officer, in all felony cases.
 Traditionally, depositions are not allowed in misdemeanor cases unless good cause is shown by the party wishing to take the deposition.

 A deposition is an opportunity for an attorney to ask questions of a witness while the witness is under oath.
 Depositions are recorded by court reporters and then transcribed so that the attorneys may later cross-examine these witnesses based on the testimony they gave during their deposition.